How To Write An Amazing CV

 So remember to have a simplified Word version as your base so that should you encounter issues, you can send that instead.

 These templates are only guides but they will give you a good idea of how a CV should look, be formatted, and which one suits you and your expertise.

 Despite this, there are things you should know.

 Yes, skimmable.
-Remember, those 6 seconds aren’t enough for a thorouogh inspection.
+Remember, that time is not enough for a thorough inspection.